qrichert/deezconfigs/README.md

 ### Ignore some files

-By default, deezconfigs ignores all the hook files (at the root) the `.git` directory at the root (if any), all `.ignore` and `.gitignore` files, and all `.deez` files, wherever they are (enabling multi-root repos).
+By default, deezconfigs ignores all the hook files (at the root), the `.git` directory at the root (if any), all `.ignore` and `.gitignore` files, and all `.deez` files, wherever they are (enabling multi-root repos).

-You can extend this list by adding entries to your `.ignore` and/or `.gitignore` files, they are both respected by deezconfigs.
+You can extend this list by adding entries to your `.ignore` and/or `.gitignore` files; they are both respected by deezconfigs.

-If you want to both version a file in Git and have it ignored by deezconfigs, you can either add it to a `.gitignore` and `git add -f` it, or you can use a generic `.ignore` file instead.
+If you want to both version a file in Git and have it ignored by deezconfigs, you can either add it to a `.gitignore` and force-add it with `git add -f`, or you can use a generic `.ignore` file instead.

 ### Git